d11ln/found-you/README.md

 # Run the Docker container
 $ docker run -p 4000:4000 <image-name>

-Testing
+testing

-To run the tests, you can use the following command:
+to run the tests, you can use the following command:
 $ npm test

-This will run the tests with Jest.
+this will run the tests with Jest. i'd have liked to write more tests, i might still

 ```